 After 1974, Feelin' Groovy mysteriously disappeared.

-TIGHTEN UP JAM
+SOULFUL STRUT JAM aka TIGHTEN UP JAM

 This has been debated, though - some people have pointed out that there's also a similarity to the intro of Chicago's 1969 song 'Beginnings'.
 And it turns out there's even a stronger resemblance to the 1968 Young/Holt Unlimited tune 'Soulful Strut,' which has similar chords and piano melody.
-I've come to think that this should actually be called the 'Soulful Strut' jam since that could be the main inspiration for the Dead; but for now I'll leave the name as the better-known Tighten Up jam.
+I've come to think that this should actually be called the 'Soulful Strut' jam since that could be the main inspiration for the Dead; but in this post I'll leave the name as the better-known Tighten Up jam.

 Its first appearance I'm aware of was on 8/30/69, where Weir plays the chords as Garcia's changing a string during Dark Star; it gets a full band performance on 10/25/69.
 After that they played it steadily for a year, in many Dark Stars and after March '70 in most of the Dancing in the Streets.
 They apparently dropped it in 1971, except for a surprise appearance on 10/31/71.
 As we'll see it was normal for the Dead to use a jam-theme interchangeably between two different songs like that, and Tighten Up works well in both of them.
 (It's surprising it took so long for them to play it in Dancing, since it's similar to the usual Dancing two-chord jam pattern - on 12/11/69 for instance, the Dancing is extremely close to a Tighten Up.)